Olga Isengildina Massa

 Selected Recent Publications

 Zapata, S.D., O. Isengildina-Massa, C.E.
 Carpio, and R.D.
 Lamie “Does E-Commerce Help Farmers’ Markets?
 Measuring the Impact of MarketMaker.”
-Journal of Food Distribution Society, in press.
+Journal of Food Distribution Society.

 Olga Isengildina-Massa, Berna Karali, Scott H. Irwin; Do Markets Correct for Smoothing in USDA Crop Production Forecasts?
 Evidence from Private Analysts and Futures Prices, Applied Economic Perspectives and Policy, , ppx032, https://doi.org/10.1093/aepp/ppx032